Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,354.5542,371.83813333333336.md

 ### Transcript

-> satisfactory as the illegitimate love child of no man's sky in factorio however what would you say was your inspiration of making satisfactory i actually haven't heard of either of those games it's just an original idea that we came up with someone just brainstormed it out and, here we are will there be a one-to-one lizard doggo
+> satisfactory as the illegitimate love child of no man's sky in factorio however what would you say was your inspiration of making satisfactory I actually haven't heard of either of those games it's just an original idea that we came up with someone just brainstormed it out and, here we are will there be a one-to-one lizard doggo